Building business credit is both highly misunderstood and becoming more and more important all the time for business owners.

 I have heard some people say that building business credit doesn’t matter.
 I say, then why are a lot of business credit reports being pulled if business credit doesn’t matter?

-According to the 2012 NSBA Small Business Access to Capital Study (PDF), 20% of small business loans are denied due to business credit.
+According to the Small Business Credit Survey from 12 Federal Reserve banks across the country, 61 percent of employer firms faced a financial challenge over the past year.
+And not being able to access business financing was chief among them.
 The world is changing.
 I agree that 10 years ago business credit didn’t matter too much.
 But today, it does clearly matter.

 Suppliers pull business credit on manufacturers to know that they pay their bills.
 Manufacturers pull business credit on suppliers to know they are dependable and reliable.
 Retailers and distributors often pull business credit to decide if they will issue trade credit to you when you want to purchase their products or services.
 The business credit report will likely influence the amount of credit granted and also the terms.